mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 myFavoriteNumbers = [SomeNType NInt 3, SomeNType NDouble pi]
 ```

-But, what if our language doesn't have existentials?
-Remember, this is
+But what if our language doesn't have existentials?
+Remember, this is basically
-basically a value `SomeNType` that _isn't_ a Generic, but _contains_ both a
+a value `SomeNType` that _isn't_ a Generic, but _contains_ both a `NType a` and
-`NType a` and an `a` of the _same_ variable.
+an `a` of the _same_ variable.

 One strategy we have available is to CPS-transform our existentials into their
-CPS form (continuation-passing style).
+CPS form (continuation-passing style form).
 Basically, we write exactly what we
 want to do with our contents _if we pattern matched_ on them.
 It's essentially
 a Rank-N visitor pattern with only a single constructor: